Karen Sorensen

-Karen Sorensen (born May 20, 1959) is a Canadian politician who has served as a senator from the province of Alberta since July 2021.
-She previously served as the mayor of Banff, Alberta for three terms, beginning in 2010.
+Karen Sorensen (born May 20, 1959) is a Canadian politician who has been a senator from the province of Alberta since July 2021.
+She previously served as the mayor of Banff, Alberta, for three terms, beginning in 2010.

 Early life and career

 Sorensen was born in Orangeville, Ontario.

 Professionally, she was a hotelier for 17 years before founding Catalyst Enterprises Consulting in 2000, which provides training for the hospitality industry.
 She is a graduate of the University of Guelph, where she earned a bachelor's degree in geography.
-Prior to becoming mayor, Sorensen served as a municipal councillor for six years, from 2004 to 2010, and she was as a school trustee for four.
+Prior to becoming mayor, Sorensen was a municipal councillor for six years, from 2004 to 2010, and she was a school trustee for four.

 Senate

-On July 29, 2021, she was summoned to the Senate of Canada by Governor General Mary Simon, on the advice of prime minister Justin Trudeau.
-She then joined the Independent Senators Group.
+On July 29, 2021, she was summoned to the Senate of Canada by Governor General Mary Simon, on the advice of Prime Minister Justin Trudeau.
+She had previously, in 2019, applied online to be a senator, which was sent to Huguette Labelle, who headed the advisory board regarding senate appointments.
+Upon her appointment in 2021, she joined the Independent Senators Group.
+She currently serves as co-chair of the Parliamentary Tourism Caucus and is also on the standing committees on Agriculture and Forestry and Indigenous Peoples.